fiberplane/fiberplane/fiberplane-charts/README.md

 > Fiberplane Charts library

-Exposes a `MetricsChart` and `SparkChart` React components used for rendering charts with `Timeseries` data.
+Exposes `MetricsChart` and `SparkChart` React components used for rendering charts with `Timeseries` data.
 The `Timeseries` type is generated from our [Provider Protocol](../fiberplane-provider-protocol/).